Hydrant flushing on Friday - WHIZ News

-ZANESVILLE, Ohio–The City of Zanesville’s Water Division will be flushing hydrants Friday within the general area of Linden, Van Horn, McConnell, Hoge, Taylor, Oakwood, Newman street , and all side streets.
+ZANESVILLE, Ohio–The City of Zanesville’s Water Division will be flushing hydrants Friday within the general area of Hazel, Locust, Lenox, Fairmont, Myrtle, Brown, Marion, Headley, Wilmer, and all side streets.

 Flushing will be from 7:30 a.m. to 3:00 p.m.